haizelabs/sphynx/README.md

 For full details, check out `beam.py`.

-## Perplexing SOTA Hallucination Detection Models
+## Perplexing Leading Hallucination Detection Models

 As you can tell, nothing crazy is happening on the algorithmic side!
 And yet, this simple procedure is able to elicit a wide range of failure modes, showcasing their (lack of) robustness.